New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Pay Less in Medical Costs

-The obese stand to pay more in medical costs than their normal weight counterparts.
-Studies show that men and women suffering from obesity pay upwards of $2,500 extra each year in medical costs on account of their poor health.
+The obese stand to pay more in medical costs than their normal-weight counterparts.
+Studies show that men and women suffering from obesity pay over $2,500 extra each year in medical costs due to their poor health.

-Though bariatric surgery can come with a hefty price tag, the surgery pays for itself over time when you consider how much you would have paid into the healthcare system otherwise.
+Though bariatric surgery can come with a hefty price tag, it pays for itself over time when considering how much you would have paid into the healthcare system otherwise.

 Become Healthier

 As we have mentioned, being obese makes you susceptible to over 60 weight-related ailments.
-These include type 2 diabetes, obstructive sleep apnea, asthma, osteoarthritis, and many others.
-Obesity also increases the chances of cancer, stroke, and heart attacks.
+These include type 2 diabetes, obstructive sleep apnea, asthma, osteoarthritis, etc. Obesity also increases the chances of cancer, stroke, and heart attacks.

 Losing even 5% to 10% of your excess weight can help to reduce the effects of many of these ailments.
-You may find that they resolve entirely.
-In fact some people who undergo weight loss surgery find that their doctors reduce their medications.
-Some people are able to stop taking medications for obesity-related ailments entirely with their doctor’s recommendation.
+You may find that they resolve entirely. , Some people who undergo weight loss surgery find that their doctors reduce their medications.
+Some people can stop taking medications for obesity-related ailments entirely with their doctor’s recommendation.

 Live Longer